 However, a number of negative studies have recently made the news.
-According to a new study, vitamin D by itself does not prevent osteoporosis (I will blog on this study later).
-A large multi-center randomized controlled trial (RCT) of vitamin D in adult asthmatics found the only beneficial effect was a small decrease in the amount of inhaled corticosteroids needed.
+Vitamin D by itself does not prevent osteoporosis.
+A large multi-center randomized controlled trial (RCT) of vitamin D in adult asthmatics found the only beneficial effects was a small decrease in the amount of inhaled corticosteroids needed.
 Another recent RCT found 4,000 IU/day for a year did not lower blood pressure.
-Therefore, vitamin D is not a cure-all.
+So vitamin D is not a cure-all.

-However, people who take 5,000 to 10,000 IU/day typically notice beneficial effects.
-Such people often experience improvements in mood, energy and mental clarity.
-Many people are taking vitamin D supplements because of these effects, regardless of the recent negative news.
+However, people who take 5,000 to 10,000 IU/day usually notice beneficial effects.
+Usually, such people experience improved mood, better energy and increased mental clarity.
+People are taking vitamin D supplements because of the way they feel on them, regardless of the recent negative news.

-The Vitamin D Council, with our donors help, has played a role in the increased interest in vitamin D. In 2002, I started the Council in my bedroom with a website developed by my son Travis; that website currently gets about 13,000 unique sessions a day.
+The Vitamin D Council, with our donors’ help, has played a role in the increased interest in vitamin D. In 2002, I started the Council in my bedroom with a website developed by my son Travis; that website currently gets about 13,000 unique users a day.
 While my son was setting up the website, I started researching vitamin D manufacturers for purity, contents, dosage and price.

 One manufacturer immediately stood out, a small company in Arkansas: Bio Tech Pharmacal.
-They were manufacturing high quality 1,000, 5,000 and 50,000 IU capsules at very inexpensive prices in a lab meeting rigorous FDA standards.
+In an FDA approved lab, they were manufacturing high quality 1,000, 5,000 and 50,000 IU capsules at very inexpensive prices.
 Their product was void of dyes, talc, binders, artificial colors and synthetic flavors.
 Bio Tech had also supplied vitamin D to several academic researchers.